 DOUBLE GENEALOGY: The ADOPTION WITNESS.
 Update 4, Addendum 8 Genealogical bereavement: the profound sense of loss on realizing that the long--departed soul under lengthy intensive scrutiny is not an ancestor.
 The state of grief and disbelief that must pass before another target can be tackled.
 Alas, we deem that Jane's John is not ours.
 Those … Continue reading Writing Off Jane Carroll’s John Kelly

 DOUBLE GENEALOGY: The ADOPTION WITNESS.
 Update 3, Addendum 7 Kate Rabbit has been working to annul Jane Kelly’s hold on us!
 All we wanted from Jane was a working description of her husband, who had demised so early.
 After all, he could be our biological great grandfather.
 Recall, Jane had caught our eye in 1891 … Continue reading Kate Rabbit Spills On Jane’s John

 DOUBLE GENEALOGY: The ADOPTION WITNESS.
 Update 2, Addendum 6 Who was Kate Rabbit?
 Darned if we know!
 Well, she married Joseph Baxter M. Osborn on 14 SEP 1885 in Montclair, Essex County, New Jersey.1A That a Kate Rabbit came to be mentioned in Montclair, well, she might have come down from heaven to actually help … Continue reading WHO WAS KATE RABBIT?

-Here we celebrate the wedding of our beloved Granddad, Matt Hemmingsen, to Caroline Dybedal, his first wife.
-They were married March 17, 1905 in the Moland Lutheran Church, Mason, Bayfield County, WI.
-He was 28, and she, 22.1 2 Caroline was born in Norway in September of 1883 and emigrated to the Mason area, actually … Continue reading Granddad and Caroline Dybedal: Wedding Photos 1905 … her story
+We celebrate the wedding of our beloved Granddad, Matt Hemmingsen, to Caroline Dybedal, his first wife.
+They married March 17, 1905, at the Moland Lutheran Church, Mason, Bayfield County, WI.
+He was 28, and she, 22.1 2 Caroline was born in September of 1883 in Norway and emigrated to the Mason area - Pratt Township, … Continue reading Granddad and Caroline Dybedal: Wedding Photos 1905 … her story

 In our last post, we lamented the heartbreaking emigration from Norway to Wisconsin of Mathias Olson, and his sister, Henriette.
 It was late 1887.
 She was about to celebrate her 13th birthday and he was months beyond eleven.
 We have no account of their first sight of a father not seen in six years, or … Continue reading If Only November Had Been August: What Came Next